Lecture Notes in Quantum Mechanics

 \sheadC{The additional Zeeman term for the spin}

 Spectroscopic measurements on atoms have shown, in the presence of a magnetic field, a double (even) Zeeman splitting of the levels, and not just the expected "orbital" splitting (which is always odd).
 From this Zeeman has concluded that the electron has another degree of freedom which is called "spin $1/2$".
-The Hamiltonian should include an additional term: \beq \mathcal{H}_{\mbox{Zeeman,spin}} = -g\frac{e_0}{2\mass} \mathcal{B} \cdot \vec{S} \eeq where $e_0=|e|$ is the elementary unit charge.
-The spectroscopic measurements of the splitting make it possible to determine the gyromagnetic coefficient to a high precision.
+The Hamiltonian should include an additional term: \beq \mathcal{H}_{\mbox{Zeeman,spin}} \ \ = \ \ -g\frac{e}{2\mass c} \mathcal{B} \cdot \vec{S} \eeq The spectroscopic measurements of the splitting make it possible to determine the gyromagnetic coefficient to a high precision.
 The same measurements were conducted also for protons, neutrons (a neutral particle!) and other particles: